alfords/courses-user-defined-functions/chapter1.md

 - define functions with single parameters, and
 - define functions that return a single value.

-In the next section, you'll learn how to pass multiple arguments to functions, as well as return not just one, but multiple values from them.
+In the next section, you'll learn how to pass multiple arguments to functions, as well as return multiple values from them.

 Let's begin!

-You know how to use built-in functions in Python such as `print()` and `str()`.
+You know how to use the built-in functions `print()` and `str()` in Python.

-Recall that `print()` accepts a string (or a set of strings) and prints the string out into the shell.
+Recall that `print()` accepts a string (or a set of strings) and prints the string into the console.
 For example:

 ```
 print('Hello DataCamp!')